-William and Mary students receive hands-on field experience by participating in international internships all over the globe.
+William & Mary students receive hands-on field experience by participating in international internships all over the globe.
 Over the past years, our students have interned in:

 Argentina, Australia, Austria, Azerbaijan, Bangladesh, Belgium,Belize, Brazil, Cambodia, China, Cote d’Ivoire, the Dominican Republic, Ecuador, England, the Republic of Georgia, Germany, Ghana, the Hague, India, Indonesia, Iraq, Ireland, Italy, Japan, Kenya, Kosovo, Kyrgyzstan, Liberia, Lithuania, Mauritania, Mexico, Morocco, Myanmar, Nepal, Pakistan, Poland, Russia, Rwanda, Sierra Leone, South Africa, Swaziland, Sweden,Switzerland, Tanzania, Timor Leste, Uganda, Washington D.C., and New York.

-Here's what our international interns were up to in 2016:
+Here's what our international interns have been up to the last few years:

 Cape Town, South Africa